 After nearly one year of ramp-up, SAP BusinessObjects Supply Chain Performance Management (SCPM) release 2.0 is scheduled for general availability in Q3 of 2012.
+Its many improvements have drawn attention from both software industry analysts and practitioners alike.

 One of the “nonfinancial” solutions in the SAP BusinessObjects Enterprise Performance Management stack, SAP SCPM has matured significantly since 2010.
 Originally, SCPM was viewed as the performance management answer to integrated logistics and material processes found in SAP Business Suite applications, including Supply Chain Management (SCM) and its extension, Advanced Planning and Optimization (APO).